AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

   m_(x_i) = product_(s in N(i)) m_(f_s #ra x_i)
 $<eq.mp-variable-update>

-Secondly, in #step.s2, the variable to factor messages $m_(x_i #ra f_j)$ are computed as described in @eq-mp-variable-to-factor@gbpplanner, which is a product of all messages from neighboring factors $f_s$ except $f_j$.@gbpplanner@robotweb@gbp-visual-introduction
+Secondly, in #step.s2, the variable to factor messages $m_(x_i #ra f_j)$ are computed as described in @eq-mp-variable-to-factor@gbpplanner, which is a product of all messages from neighboring factors $f_s$ except $f_j$@gbpplanner@robotweb@gbp-visual-introduction.

 $
   m_(x_i #ra f_j) = product_(s in N(i) \\ j) m_(f_s #ra x_i)
 $<eq-mp-variable-to-factor>

-The factor to variable messages $m_(f_j #ra x_i)$ are described in @eq.mp-factor-to-variable@gbpplanner, where the message is the product of the factor $f_j$ and the messages from all neighboring variables $x_i$, except $x_i$ itself.@gbpplanner@robotweb@gbp-visual-introduction This corresponds to the entire #iteration.factor, i.e. #step.s3 and #step.s4, also shown in @fig.message-passing.
+The factor to variable messages $m_(f_j #ra x_i)$ are described in @eq.mp-factor-to-variable@gbpplanner, where the message is the product of the factor $f_j$ and the messages from all neighboring variables $x_i$, except $x_i$ itself@gbpplanner@robotweb@gbp-visual-introduction.
+This corresponds to the entire #iteration.factor, i.e. #step.s3 and #step.s4, also shown in @fig.message-passing.
 $
   m_(f_j #ra x_i) = sum_(X_j \\ x_i) f_j (X_j) product_(k in N(j) \\ i) m_(x_k #ra f_j)
 $<eq.mp-factor-to-variable>

 Originally, #acr("BP") was created for inference in trees, where each message passing iteration is synchronous.
 This is a simpler environment to guarantee convergence in, and in fact after one synchronous message sweep from root to leaves, exact marginals would be calculated.
 However, factor graphs, as explained earlier in @s.b.factor-graphs, are not necessarily trees; they can contain cycles, and as such loopy #acr("BP") is required.
 Loopy #acr("BP"), instead of sweeping messages, applies the message passing steps to each each at every iteration, but still in a synchronous fashion.@gbp-visual-introduction

 The expansion to loopy graphs is not without its challenges, as the convergence of the algorithm is not guaranteed.
 As such, the problem transforms from an exact method to an approximate one.
-This means, that instead of minimising the factor energies through #acr("MAP") directly, loopy #acr("BP") minimizes the #acr("KL") divergence between the true distribution and the approximated distribution, which can then be used as a proxy for marginals after satisfactory optimisation.@gbp-visual-introduction
+This means, that instead of minimising the factor energies through #acr("MAP") directly, loopy #acr("BP") minimizes the #acr("KL") divergence between the true distribution and the approximated distribution, which can then be used as a proxy for marginals after satisfactory optimization.@gbp-visual-introduction

-Loopy #acr("BP") is derived via the Bethe free energy, which is a constrained minimisation of an approximation of the #acr("KL") divergence.
+Loopy #acr("BP") is derived via the Bethe free energy, which is a constrained minimization of an approximation of the #acr("KL") divergence.
 As the Bethe free energy is non-convex, the algorithm is not guaranteed to converge, and furthermore, it might converge to local minima in some cases.
 It has been shown that empirically loopy #acr("BP") is very capable of converging to the true marginals, as long as the graphs are not highly cyclic.@gbp-visual-introduction

 // #todo[later mention that the specific factorgraph structure is non-cyclic in our case]